LuckyGirl-XU/TimeSGN/README.md

 # TimeSGN

-This repo is the open-sourced code for our TimeSGN
+This repo is the open-sourced code for our TimeSGN: Scalable and Effective Temporal Graph Neural Network, published at IEEE International Conference on Data Engineering (ICDE), 2024.

 # Requirements